notchla/PyDBoW3/README.md

 PyDBoW3
 ==============

-This repo is a fork of [this](https://github.com/xingruiy/PyDBoW3) adapted no opencv4 and added a cmake to find numpy
+This repo is a fork of [this](https://github.com/xingruiy/PyDBoW3) adapted to opencv4 and added a cmake to find numpy

 ## Get started